home child injury

 • Drowning.
 After car accidents, drowning is the second leading cause of injury or death for children ages 0 to 14.
 For every child who dies in a water accident, three more visit the emergency room for water-related injuries.

 • Dog bites.
-Dog bites are not often fatal, but they do send tens of thousands of children to the emergency room each year.
+Dog bites are not often fatal, but they do send tens of thousands of children to the emergency room every year and cause devastating injuries and psychological trauma.

 Back to Top